steamwings/weather.family/README.md

 ## Differences from Hometown

-- All posts are [local-only](https://github.com/hometown-fork/hometown/wiki/Local-only-posting) for all profiles _by default_.
-This can be turned off in user settings like normal, but makes it so that new users don't need to know what federation is and don't accidentally post publicly.
+- Privacy is default.
+This ensures that new users don't need to know what federation is, don't (easily) post publicly by accident, and don't get followed by strangers unless they explicitly allow it.
-  - Federation off by default ([aff697ab](https://github.com/steamwings/weather.family/commit/aff697ab2f8b0260185d5916242764bd32dada7f))
+  - Federation off by default: all posts are [local-only](https://github.com/hometown-fork/hometown/wiki/Local-only-posting) by default
-  - Private (follower-only) posts by default ([32a2db1](https://github.com/steamwings/weather.family/commit/32a2db14a2fd6cb8c420c6b2689b17d118aa75dc))
+  - Private (follower-only) posts by default
+  - Locked accounts by default
 - Fly.io-related changes
   - Dockerfile updated for multiple processes using [overmind](https://github.com/DarthSim/overmind), based on [the setup here](https://github.com/tmm1/flyapp-mastodon)
   - files for deployment (most importantly, [fly.toml](./fly.toml))